-The yearly load shapes that are input to the MARS program consist of multiple-8,760-hour chronological loads from multiple years.
+The yearly load shapes that are input to the MARS program consist of 8,760-hour chronological loads from multiple years.
 The appropriate load shape years used for the IRM study are developed by NYISO and reviewed by ICS.
 In making its determination, the NYISO may consider historical NYCA and zonal load shapes, weather characteristics, and other statistics from a minimum of the past ten years.
 After consultation with the NYISO, the ICS adopts the appropriate load shape years for the IRM study.

-Since historical load shapes may contain peaks that differ from the upcoming year forecast (historical shapes usually contain peaks at a lower level than the forecast), the chosen shapes may be are adjusted to accommodate the zonal and system forecast peaks.
-In addition, the load shapes are adjusted to account for the expected study year behind-the-meter roof top solar hourly penetration levels.
+Since historical load shapes may contain peaks that differ from the upcoming year forecast, the chosen shapes are adjusted to accommodate the zonal and system forecast peaks.
+In addition, the load shapes are adjusted to account for the expected study year behind-themeter solar hourly penetration levels.